imballinst/imballinst.dev/src/pages/blog/making-testing-in-frontend-fun.md

 Heya!
 Hope you are doing well.
 This will be rather a short post.
 Well, hopefully, anyway.
 Recently I have been trying to be more diligent in writing tests in my daily work, be it for frontend (unit, component, or page) and backend (functions that are called by controllers, I guess they fall to "unit" as well?).

 Building this habit is not easy, not sure why, maybe because I have this habit of testing locally during the development time?
 So, if it works, then it's all good.
-There are a lot of reasons not to write tests, such as, "There will be Quality Assurance (QA) engineers who test them", "There is no time to write tests", and "There is no one to maintain the tests".
+There are a lot of reasons not to write tests, such as, _"There will be Quality Assurance (QA) engineers who test them"_, _"There is no time to write tests"_, and _"There is no one to maintain the tests"_.

 Well, I'm here to debunk those questions.
 Here goes!